massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 Next we are specifying two parameters: `aws_region` and `fifo`.
 We have marked the `aws_region` parameter as `required` to ensure a value is set before saving or deploying is allowed.
 We don’t have to do this for `fifo` since it is a boolean and an empty boolean is always treated as `false` (effectively, it is always set).

 For the `aws_region` parameter, we are referencing a Massdriver managed type which is an enumerated list of our supported AWS regions.
 You can use the URL in the `$ref` to view the schema definition.
-When referencing a type through a `$ref` like this any fields defined within the parameter schema will override the values in the referenced schema in the event of a collision.
+When referencing a type through a `$ref` like this, any fields defined within the parameter schema will override the values in the referenced schema in the event of a collision.
 Since we also declare `title` here, it will override the `title` in the referenced schema.

 We are also creating a boolean field named `fifo`.
 We will use this boolean in a later step to determine whether to enable or disable the FIFO configuration of the SNS topic.

 ### Specify Artifacts
 Artifacts are the types that are created and exported by your bundle, allowing other bundles to connect to it.
-This block is very similar to the connections block, except artifacts are bundle “outputs”, which connections are bundle “imports”.
+This block is very similar to the connections block, except artifacts are bundle “outputs”, whereas connections are bundle “imports”.

 In this case, we are exporting exactly one required artifact, an aws-sns-topic.